fchoi0505/Wine_Ratings_Prices/README.md

 ## Overview:
 (Selected topic)
-This project is meant to determine whether the rating of a particular wine can be predicted the following year via the use of machine learning.
+This project is meant to determine whether the rating of a particular wine can be predicted the following year via the use of a machine learning model.

 ## Purpose:
 (Reason why selected topic, description of source data, questions hope to answer with the data)

 The team has selected the topic of wine.
 The reason why this topic was selected is the wine industry is increasingly incorporating Machine Learning and AI into their business models and operations.
 Wine's popularity has increased among consumers and especially more so during this pandemic.
 Our source data is a web scrape from the website winemag.com.
-The question we hope to answer, "Is the price of a particular wine predictive of the rating it can have the following year?"
+The question we hope to answer, "Is the rating/ quality of a wine predictive from one to the following year?"

 ## Project Details: